otto-de/flummi/README.md

 <a href="https://travis-ci.org/otto-de/flummi"><img src="https://travis-ci.org/otto-de/flummi.svg?branch=master"></img></a>

-Flummi is a client library for Elastic Search 2.3.
+Flummi is a client library for Elastic Search.
+It has been successfully tested with Elastic Search versions 2.3 and 2.4.
 It provides a comprehensive Java query DSL API and communicates with the Elastic Search Cluster via HTTP/JSON.
 It is licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html).